Royverse/AR-PORTAL/README.md

 Updated to use [A-Frame](https://aframe.io/) and [AR.js](https://github.com/AR-js-org/AR.js) for broader compatibility and improved performance.

+## Base prompt for app:

+Prompt: Create a single-file AR "Portal" Web App

+Objective:
+Create a single-file HTML web application (index.html) that uses A-Frame and AR.js to create a "portal" effect on a marker.
+The portal should appear as a 3D hole in the marker, revealing a new "world" inside that is only visible when looking through the portal frame.

+Core Technologies:

+A-Frame: Load version 1.5.0 from its CDN.

+AR.js 3: Load the A-Frame build from the raw.githack.com CDN.

+HTML Structure: All CSS and JavaScript must be contained within the single index.html file.

+Functional Requirements:

+Instruction UI:

+Create a <div id="instructions"> overlay at the top of the screen.

+Style it with a semi-transparent black background and white text.

+The overlay must instruct the user to find the "Hiro" marker and provide a clickable link to view the marker image.

+AR Scene Setup:

+Configure an <a-scene> with embedded and arjs properties (sourceType: webcam, debugUIEnabled: false).

+Include an <a-marker> set to preset="hiro".

+Add an <a-entity camera> and basic ambient/directional lighting to the scene.

+Portal Rim (The "Window Frame"):

+Inside the <a-marker>, create an <a-entity id="portal-rim">.

+This entity must be rotated (rotation="-90 0 0") to lie flat on the marker.

+The rim must be constructed from four <a-box> primitives, arranged to form a 1x1 square frame.

+The rim must be colored magenta to be clearly visible.

+It should be slightly elevated (position="0 0.01 0") to prevent flickering with the marker.

+Portal World (The "Hole" Illusion):

+This is the most critical part.
+The portal must appear as a hole, and the contents must not be visible from the side (i.e., no "floating box" bug).

+Create an <a-entity id="portal-contents">.

+Inside this entity, build a 5-sided box (a "room" with 4 walls and a floor) using five separate <a-plane> elements.

+Crucial Illusion Logic: All five planes must have their material set to material="side: back".
+This will make them invisible from the outside, but visible when viewed from the inside (looking through the rim).

+Positioning:

+The "floor" plane (Bottom Wall) must be positioned to cover the Hiro marker's white area (e.g., position="0 -1 0", rotation="-90 0 0").

+The four "wall" planes must be positioned to form a 1x1x1 cube under the floor.

+The entire portal-contents entity should be positioned below the rim.

+World Contents:

+Inside this "box" (i.e., inside portal-contents), add a red (#E63946) <a-box>.

+Animate the red cube to spin continuously on its Y-axis.

+Add an <a-entity light="type: point"> inside the portal-contents to illuminate the red cube.

+Base prompt for logo

 ## License

 This project is provided as-is for educational and demonstration purposes.